Lucretia/ada-overlay/README.md

 # Gentoo Ada overlay

-**WARNING:** This repository can be used to get the system compiler built with Ada support.
-You will need to use the ```gprbuild``` within the ```ada-bootstrap``` directory, place this last in the PATH.

-**WARNING:** There are numerous issues with this overlay, especially the new packages I just added.
-The dependencies are a mess.
-Having to uninstall packages before changing the versions.
-For some reason ```gprbuild``` not finding ```libgnarl.so```, wtaf?
-The -R flag, which seems to be required, but may be causing issues.
-If anyone can help, I'd appreciate the help.
-There are Gentoo security issues as well.
+**WARNING:** There still some issues with this overlay.
+  * This is in a very alpha state right now, use at your own risk.
+  * For some reason ```gprbuild``` cannot find ```libgnarl.so```, when compiled with the -R flag.
+  * There are Gentoo security issues due to not having this flag enabled.

 ## A brief overview

 Installing GNAT and it's associated tools is a massive pain in the arse and it always has been.
-The idea behind this overlay is to install a precompiled bootstrap (containing gcc, g++, gnat and gpr tools), this then enables us to compile the toolchain, i.e. gcc with USE=ada enabled.
+The idea behind this overlay is to make it easier on Gentoo.

-We then have to get XMLAda and GPRBuild installed.
-As GPRBuild depends on XMLAda and vice-versa, this is why there is a bootstrap gprbuild inside the ada-bootstrap archives.

-These previous packages are all installed with the ```ada-bootstrap``` USE flag enabled.
-The idea being that there be a package which brings in all the packages required to bootstrap with this USE flag.
-The user then has to remove some packages and then rebuild the above packages with the ```ada-bootstrap``` USE flag disabled, this is to be controlled via a different ```ada-meta``` package.

-These packages exist within the overlay, but the resulting installs are dubious at best.

-I originally started looking at slotting the packages but this is way too difficult, you can see the result of the first one [here](dev-ada/xmlada/xmlada-19.ebuild).
-But to quote Sheldon Cooper, "Nuts to that."

-I'd ideally like to not have to build these three-five packages twice and ideally remove the ```ada-bootstrap``` USE flag, but it just seems difficult to do given that the bootstrap gprbuild has to be referenced in the ebuilds.

-Thinking about this, maybe going the route of a gprbuild-bootstrap package would be the best way, similar to how Arch has done this.

-## Original introduction

-This overlay contains a modified set of packages and toolchain.eclass to enable Ada based on a USE flag.
-The gnat bootstrap compilers are currently hosted on dropbox and should eventually be moved to distfiles.
+The original Ada support in Gentoo is using gnat-gpl and that is now dead.

+GNAT GPL is being [discontinued](https://www.reddit.com/r/ada/comments/hwgbwa/survey_on_the_future_of_gnat_community) ([results](https://www.reddit.com/r/ada/comments/j6oz6i/results_of_the_survey_on_the_future_of_gnat/)) and can not be relied upon as the basis for Ada on Gentoo from now on.
+The plan is as follows:

-## To install
+## Installation

-### With ```eselect```
+Install the over using eselect, the new way of handling overlays.

 ```
+# emerge -av app-eselect/eselect-repository
 # eselect repository add ada git https://github.com/Lucretia/ada-overlay.git
 ```